 For staff travelling into Cambridge, many have limited public transport options that are reliable.
-Therefore, improvements to services, increased frequency, reliability and operating hours, including the increased capacity at the park and ride sites and interchange facilities, are all to be welcomed.
+Therefore, improvements to services, increased frequency, reliability and operating hours, including the increased capacity and connectivity to park and ride/rail services and interchange facilities, are all to be welcomed.

-Greenwich House Madingley Road Cambridge CB3 0TX The remainder of our response provides feedback to the consultation questions and highlights a number of areas the University believe require further consideration to deliver the proposals and the desired changes to create a better place for our staff, students and wider society to live, work and socialise.
+Greenwich House Madingley Road Cambridge CB3 0TX

+Tel: 01223 337806 Email: Graham.Matthews@admin.cam.ac.uk www.admin.cam.ac.uk/offices/em The remainder of our response provides feedback to the consultation and highlights a number of areas the University believe require further consideration to deliver the proposals and the desired changes to create a better place for our staff, students and wider society to live, work and socialise.